lithammer/homebrew-deadsnakes/README.md

 ```

 To avoid conflicts with, the formulas are installed as keg-only.
 Meaning
-you will have to manually add them to you `$PATH` or create appropriate
+you will have to manually add them to your `$PATH` or create appropriate
 symlinks.

 ## Supported Python versions